Anaphylaxis is a severe allergic reaction. If you have had a severe allergic

 it could save your life someday.

-black or orange tip close to your outer thigh.
+Hold the tip close to your outer thigh.
 Swing and jab the tip firmly into your

 outer thigh.
 Jab through clothing if you must, but bare skin is best.
 The injector should go straight into your skin, at a